What We Recommend Payment Depot For

 - Businesses looking for a mobile POS solution: Unfortunately, Payment Depot doesn’t have a native mobile point-of-sale (POS) solution.
 And though it works with SwipeSimple to offer mobile processing, you’ll find better support for running your mobile business with one of these mobile POS apps.

 - High-risk merchants: It doesn’t offer merchant accounts to businesses in high-risk industries.
 If you operate a business categorized as such, check out our guide on the best high-risk merchant account providers.

 Payment Depot is available only to merchants in the US, so if you’re based elsewhere or have plans to expand internationally, you may want to consider an alternative such as Stripe, Helcim, and PayPal.
 Payment Depot can effectively lower processing fees for many merchants, but if you have low transaction amounts and volume, it could be an unnecessary added cost.

 |All-in-one membership for online, in-store, and mobile processing||Not available for high-risk businesses|

-You can sign up for Payment Depot by filling out a form on its site or calling its team via phone.
-According to Payment Depot, it can take only 10 minutes to fill out the initial application form with its team over the phone.
+You can sign up for Payment Depot by filling out a form on its website or calling its team via phone.
+According to Payment Depot, filling out the initial application form with its team over the phone can be done in as little as 10 minutes.
 They’ll then email you a link to complete and submit the application.